The Age Verification

 The global trade body for independent providers of privacy-protecting, standards-based, age assurance technology.

-The Age Verification Providers Association is a not-for-profit global trade body representing organisations who provide age assurance services (both age verification and age estimation).
+The Age Verification Providers Association is a not-for-profit global trade body representing 26 organisations who provide age assurance solutions (both age verification and age estimation), proportionate to the risk of harm.

 As an association, we work to:

-- Inform and educate the public, industry, and media, on age verification solutions and technology.
+- Inform and educate the public, industry and media on age verification and age estimation solutions and technology.

-- Promote a positive image of effective age verification and the age verification industry.
+- Promote a positive image of privacy-preserving age assurance and the indpendent sector which delivers it.

-- Represent the industry to regulators and law makers for the advancement of best practice, socially-responsible age verification policy.
+- Represent the industry to regulators and law makers for the advancement of best practice, international standards, interoperability and socially-responsible age verification policy.

 The Association is a leading member of the euCONSENT consortium, delivering European-wide infrastructure for online age verification and parental consent.